ZeroDrift810/NELBOT/feature_setup.md

 1. first run `/streams configure` with the stream channel you would like to post the counts in
 2. you can now start counting streams with `/streams count` with the user who streamed!

+## Setting up broadcasts

+1. first run `/streams broadcast configure` with the keyword for your league and the channel you want broadcasts in.
+Optional role for anyone to be mentioned
+2. then add your channels with Youtube with, `/streams youtube add`